Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/background/background.md

 ![SwiftUI ViewModifier Background](https://raw.githubusercontent.com/Codecademy/docs/main/media/swiftui-viewmodifier-background.png)

 > **Note**: Keep in mind that the `.background()` modifier can only be applied to a single view.
-If you want to apply a background to a group of views, you should consider using a container view, such as `ZStack`.
-Another tip is that you can use the `.opacity()` modifier along with `.background()` to set the transparency of the background.
+If a background is required for a group of views, it is recommended to use a container view, such as `ZStack`.
+Additionaly, the `.opacity()` modifier can be used along with `.background()` to adjust the transparency of the background.